json420/degu/doc/tutorial.rst

 It's likewise easy to create throw-away SSL certificates chains, and a throw-away HTTPS server on which to run our ``ProxyApp``.
-We'll create a server that accepts connections on any IPv6 address (and only from clients with a client certificate signed by the correct client certificate authority):
+We'll create a server that accepts connections on any IPv6 address (but only from clients with a client certificate signed by the correct client certificate authority):

 >>> from degu.misc import TempPKI, TempSSLServer